Human Factors and Cleanliness

 Plant some flowers, ornamental shrubs or small trees for shade around the farm shop, clean up clutter and block off unsightly areas.
 Invest in professionally made aesthetic signs with information like contact details, opening hours and a website.
 Print out instructions, laminate the paper and stick it up on the wall or notice board.
 Don't give customers a reason to bug you with twenty questions.
 Give them the information they may need upfront.
 Put it up in the farm shop, on your website and on the dairy's Facebook page.
 Being organised and practical will pay off and can be excellent risk reduction strategies.
 If your farm shop is isolated and at risk of vandals, install some cameras.
 You do not want to run the risk of someone tampering with milk or other produce.

 Social media like Facebook and Instagram can be great ways for a more meaningful connection and direct feedback.
 Farmer educator and Raw Milk Institute listed farmer Charlotte Smith does a beautiful job at educating small farmers on how to run successful businesses and navigate the consumer connection.
+Over the years her farm has curated a loyal customer based that will gladly pay the prices they need to charge.
+Charlotte says that farmers have a 98% of being out of business within five years, so it is important that they learn the skills to keep a customer base and serve the local community in the long run.
 A significant portion of her advice on her website and Facebook Group are free.
 She has also recently written a great book to help farmers build a profitable farm.
 This book is highly recommended!

 Price your raw milk sustainably